CBorowski-dev/docs-operaton-org/content/webapps/cockpit/extend/configuration.md

 # Disable Welcome Message for new Users

-First-time visitors are shown a message directing them to the camunda welcome page.
+First-time visitors are shown a message directing them to the operaton welcome page.
 If you do not want this message to be shown, you can disable it by adjusting the `config.js` as follows:
 ```javascript
 export default = {